 The English translation of a cat chirp is, "follow me!" or "hey, look at this!"

 Occasionally, you may find your fur-baby chattering, especially while "window hunting."
-She may chatter when she's playing or when she sees something outside, like a bird.
+Your female cat may express this excessive vocalization when she's playing or when she sees something outside, like a bird.

 While there isn't a known translation for chattering, it's believed to be an instinctual hunting behavior that mimics the movement cats make with their jaw once they have prey between their pearly white teeth.